1m1-github/ASABurn/README.md

 # AlgoBurn
-A Smart Contract to burn any ASA
+## A Smart Contract to burn any ASA

-This Smart Contract (SC) can be used to **provably** burn any token on Algorand.
+AlgoBurn can be used to **provably** burn any token on Algorand.

-The SC will opt-into the ASA of your choice and keep the tokens forever.
-No one, not the SC creator, nor the SC itself, can ever use the tokens or send them anywhere.
-They are locked forever in the SC account.
-Unless the ASA has a clawback account, in which case the clawback account can of course always clawback the tokens anytime.
+No one, not the AlgoBurn creator, nor AlgoBurn itself, not the ASA creator can ever retrieve/send/use the tokens.
+They are locked forever in the AlgoBurn account.
+Since the AlgoBurn code cannot be updated by anyone either, the lock is forever and guaranteed.
+Unless the ASA has clawback enabled, in which case the clawback account can of course always clawback the tokens anytime.
+The ASA manager account could set the clawback account to the AlgoBurn account or set it to null, thereby guaranteeing the burning of their tokens.

-The SC code is simple and can be verified easily.
+The AlgoBurn code is simple and can be verified easily (see below).

+AlgoBurn is intended as a burn address for ASAs, not ALGO.
-The SC creator can withdraw ALGOs from the SC account.
+The AlgoBurn creator can withdraw ALGOs from the AlgoBurn account.
 These should be the fees paid to AlgoBurn.
-The fees will be withdrawn periodically, but not after each burn, to minimise costs for users.
 If a user tries to burn ALGOs, these ALGOs will effectively become donations to AlgoBurn.
-AlgoBurn is intended as a burn address for ASAs, not ALGO.

-Max cost: 0.105 ALGO
-- 0.101 for the SC to opt-into the ASA (only needed once ever)
-- 0.001 for the user to opt-into the SC (only needed once ever)
-- 0.001 to run the SC
-- 0.001 to send your tokens to the SC account
-- 0.001 fee for AlgoBurn

-Min cost: 0.003 ALGO
-- 0.001 to run the SC
-- 0.001 to send your tokens to the SC account
-- 0.001 fee for AlgoBurn

-AlgoBurn will be a DAO.
-DAO token holders will have full access to all the fees earned by AlgoBurn.
+AlgoBurn will eventually become a DAO (assuming AlgoBurn is used by the community) and the DAO token holders will decide when to withdraw the fees earned and what to do with them.

+## How to use

+Step 1
+As usual, your account has to first opt-into AlgoBurn
+Cost: 0.001 ALGO

+Step 2
+This step is only needed if AlgoBurn has never opted-into the ASA of interest:

+Cost 1 ALGO

+Step 3
+Send ASA tokens to AlgoBurn
+Cost 0.001 ALGO

+Done
+After step 3, your tokens are burned

+You can show your community that the tokens are in the AlgoBurn burn, thereby proving that they are burned.

+## Proof
+Since the code is quite simple, we will prove here that it does exactly as intended.
+This is in lieu of using expensive verification services that have historically still left bugs open, despite charging fully for their "proof".